About the course

 Graduates will earn an Elementary I-II credential from the American Montessori Society.

-- In-class and online training sessions with AMS-qualified instructors
+- On-site and online training sessions with AMS-qualified instructors

 - Early Childhood Overview online course for Elementary training participants who do not hold an internationally recognized Early Childhood credential